-The student has the right to indicate 3 foreign universities in their application form, distributing them in order of priority.
+The student has the right to indicate 3 foreign educational organizations in their application form, distributing them in order of priority.
 Please remember that priority is crucial for the results of the competition: the rankings are formed on the basis of priorities indicated by students, so we ask you to carefully consider the choice of a partner university.

 As a guideline, you can use a simple rule: if you do not have an international language certificate, the number of your points will not exceed 85.
 In this case, it is advisable to select the "top university" with the leading positions in international rankings as the first priority and choose the universities that occupy lower places for the second and third places.
 Keep in mind that international rankings are not the only true indicator of the quality of education at a university, but they attract the attention of a large number of the Competition participants.
-You can also check the "pass score" of a particular university based on the results of the Competition held last year.
+You can also check with the coordinator of a particular university the "pass score" based on the results of the Competition held last year.